Matsudo, Japan: What to pack, what to wear, and when to go [2024]

 • Travel adapter

-A plug adapter that supports outlet types A and B. Be sure to pick the correct type.
-Many adapters that you can buy are just plugs and expect your electronics to change the voltage themselves.
+A plug adapter that supports outlet types A and B. Be sure to choose the correct type.
+The majority of adapters currently available are just plugs and expect your electronics to change the voltage themselves.
 If your electronics can't do that they could get fried.
-This one is sufficent for most areas.
+This one works in most places.

 • Power bank for devices